Abundance-age relations with red clump stars in open clusters: Conclusions

 Using the sample of clusters inside a 1 kpc bubble around the Sun, we find 19 different [X$_1$/X$_2$] combinations which have strong correlations with age in our metallicity range, particularly those which involve elements produced via the $s$-process.
 We find that Y, Zr and Ba (which have a large contribution to the $s$-process) always produce correlations when combined with $\alpha$-elements.
 Among all significant combinations, we find the largest slopes for those with Ba, such as [Ba/Mg] ($0.098\pm0.035\,\dexGyr$).
+However, we highlight that according to literature, Ba II lines can be affected by activity in young stars, and on top of this NLTE corrections may be needed.
 We compare some of the slopes with those derived by \citet{Jofre+2020}, and we find that in general our slopes are steeper.
 Special caution needs to be taken in this type of comparison since the age distribution of our (and any) sample of clusters is biased towards young ages, thus slopes are very sensitive to the values of old clusters.
 The discovery of new clusters in our Galaxy thanks to \emph{Gaia} is going to improve this situation and help future studies in this direction.

 A linear fit to [Y/Mg] and [Y/Al] vs cluster ages retrieves similar slopes as those already published in the literature $-0.055\pm0.007\,\dexGyr$ and $-0.070\,\pm0.007\,\dexGyr$, respectively.
 Our [Y/Al] trend differs in slope w.r.t. other authors, and shows an overall offset in abundances which may be related to NLTE effects or mixing in giants, or alternatively due to diffusion in main sequence stars used for the literature studies.
 This needs to be further assessed before using this clock to date stars.
 The found differences also point towards some difficulties in computing ages using chemistry alone.